ghi-electronics/Documentation/hardware/sitcore/som.md

 * APP
 * Reset
 * Desired debug interface(s)
-* MODE if required to select a debug interface
+* MOD if required to select a debug interface

 ### Power Supply
 A typical clean power source, suited for digital circuitry, is needed to power the SITCore SoMs.
 The voltage should be within 10% of 3.3 volts.